Project Presentation Guide

 1. Helpful Tips

-Before you start writing your project, we recommend that you contact a project officer by phone, email or mail to determine whether your project idea is eligible.
+Before you start writing your project, we recommend that you contact a project officer to determine whether your project idea is eligible.

 Program project officers can provide comments on a preliminary proposal for your project in order to help direct you in completing the form and refer you to resource persons if necessary.
 However, they must receive these applications at least one month before the deadline.